 Proposed appointments or reappointments of directors are seen as opportunities to improve corporate governance.

-A director's attendance at Board meetings must not be below 75%.
+A director's attendance at Board meetings must be above 75%.

 Regardless of the country concerned, the proportion of women or men on the Board must not be below 40%.
 Independence takes precedence over parity.